ebsaral/ebsaral/README.md

 # Hey, this is Emin 5.0! 👋

-A _funnywise_ human with engineering, thinking and artistic skills.

-Human-centric approach to product and tech development for long term solutions.
+A _funnywise_ human with engineering, thinking and artistic skills: Human-centric approach to product and tech development for long term solutions.

 ## Work Titles
-Spirit Guide, Team Lead, Project / Product Manager, People Manager, Engineering Manager, Solutions Engineer. [^1]
+Team Lead, Project / Product Manager, People Manager, Engineering Manager, Solutions Engineer, Spirit Guide.

 ------